saltyorg/docs/docs/sandbox/apps/uptime_kuma.md

 ## What is it?

-[Uptime Kuma](https://github.com/louislam/uptime-kuma){: target=_blank rel="noopener noreferrer" } is a self-hosted monitoring tool like "Uptime Robot".
+[Uptime Kuma](https://github.com/louislam/uptime-kuma) is a self-hosted monitoring tool like "Uptime Robot".

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|